vippsas/vipps-developers/getting-started.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/getting-started/).
 <!-- END_COMMENT -->

-When the *Merchant Agreement* is approved and your product order is sent, the person who applied will receive an email with credentials for accessing the [test environment](test-environment.md):
+When your *Merchant Agreement* is approved and your product order is sent, you will receive an email with credentials for accessing the [test environment](test-environment.md):

 * Sales unit name